-A interactive campus map can be found on the TVCC Website at http://www.tvcc.cc/about/locations maps/campusmap.cfm
+A interactive campus map can be found on the TVCC Website HERE.

 CAMPUS FACILITY ACCESS AND SECURITY

 Campus facilities generally will be open when classes are in session.
 Offices, support spaces and some instructional spaces may be locked to protect College property and individuals from injury.
 Facilities will be locked when classes are not in session.
 TVCC is considered an "open" campus in that there is public access to buildings and spaces.